random-wizard/phase-four/markdown/phase-four-combined.md

 ------

 Powers are what make a character something beyond the average day person on the street.
-Powers are broken down into four catagories; Attack, Defense, Movement, and Utility.
+Powers are broken down into four categories; Attack, Defense, Movement, and Utility.
 Many powers will require the player and the gamemaster to flesh out more detail before or during play.